mturro/poem/open/notes_on_craft.md

 for the market in air conditioned focus groups
 shielded from the heat by shopping malls.

-it's the sweet need of inclusion.
+it's the sweet need for inclusion.

 (Somewhere in this process is the thing)
 (that makes us all human again.)